 Not minor if: Subsequent calibrations of the scales were unsatisfactory in the non-conservative direction.

-Example 1j: The licensee failed to adequate management measures, resulting in a condition where an IROFS was unavailable, unreliable, or less reliable than assumed in the ISA.
+Example 1j: The licensee failed to establish, implement, or maintain adequate management measures, resulting in a condition where an IROFS was unavailable, unreliable, or less reliable than assumed in the ISA.

-The violation: The licensee failed to management measures per 10 CFR 70.61(e) and 70.62(d) to ensure that an IROFS remained available and reliable.
+The violation: The licensee failed to establish, implement, or maintain management measures per 10 CFR 70.61(e) and 70.62(d) to ensure that an IROFS remained available and reliable.

 Minor because: The licensee maintained significant risk margin above and beyond the performance requirements of §70.61(b) and (c); or the overall change in risk resulting from the failure was low, and the licensee maintained some level of risk margin above and beyond the requirements of §70.61(b) and (c).